 - Personal development – with the aim of increasing self-awareness – is an important part of counselling training, which again becomes more in-depth as you step up the levels.

 Rory has written an essential checklist for those preparing for a new level of counselling training.
-You can download this free handout here; it is also available through the Handouts Vault and Counselling Study Resource (CSR).
+You can download this free handout here; it is also available through the Counselling Study Resource (CSR).

 Check-In with CPCAB: Difference Between Counselling Assessment Criteria and Learning Outcomes (starts at 9.10 mins)